 5:47 pm.
 Your Grand Entrance.
 Yes, you’ll be nervous, but all kidding aside this could be one of the most triumphant moments of your life.
 Soak it in.

 6:15 pm.
 All of your guests feast on dinner.
 You don’t, because you’ll still be talking to everyone, and everyone will be talking to you.

 6:47 pm.
 Uncle Eddie will piss you off.
 Don’t let it show.
 Hide any frustration.
 Hide any fatigue.
-As a host, you must always act like you’re having a wonderful time, even when you’re not.
-Again, think of this as healthy practice for marriage.
+As a host, you must always act like you’re having a wonderful time, even if you’re not.

 6:51 pm.
 More schmoozing.
 For extensive thoughts on your reception behavior, click here.

 7:02 pm.
 They toast.
 You toast.
 This is all starting to go to your head.
 (For more on your toast, click here.)

 7:19 pm.
 Cake-cutting.
 It starts to sink in.
 Good God.
 You really are married.